thma/thma.github.io/posts/2022-08-01-dependency-validation-of-clean-architecture.md

 Whenever I think I had a brilliant idea, the Internet keeps telling me that someone else already had the same idea years ago...

 So before starting to write my own *Module Dependency Visualizer* tool, I asked the Internet if others already had the same idea.
 And &ndash; not so surprisingly &ndash; I found [graphmod](https://github.com/yav/graphmod) by Iavor S. Diatchki.
-It outputs [GraphViz](https://graphviz.org/) DOT models and is able to scan quite complex Haskell code bases in decent time.
+It analyses cabal or stack based projects and outputs [GraphViz](https://graphviz.org/) DOT models.

 After installing it with